lauchaves/React-CarShow-API/README.md

 ```

 #### Stores API
-Checkout this repo, go to api folder, install dependencies, then start the webpack process with the following:
+Checkout this repo, go to api folder, install dependencies, then start the server process with the following:

 ```
 > git clone https://github.com/lauchaves/React-CarShow-API